destacks/core-ts/packages/server-cli-only/README.md

 ## Context

 This package tries to align with the guidelines in the React Server Module Conventions of [RFC #227](https://github.com/reactjs/rfcs/blob/main/text/0227-server-module-conventions.md) but extends this guideline to also allow executions in other server and edge runtimes, not only the "react-server" runtime.
 The overarching goal is to restrict modules with sensitive data from being leaked to the front-end (browser) by using ["conditional exports"](https://nodejs.org/api/packages.html#conditional-exports) in Node.js's `package.json` file.
 Doing so results in build-time errors for "browser" and unknown runtime modules.
-Following, all allowed and dis-allowed (error-throwing) runtimes.
+Following, all allowed and forbidden (error-throwing) runtimes.

 ### Allowed Runtimes